-3) What charged particles, from the salt bridge, flow into the half
+3) What charge particles, from the salt bridge, flow into the half cell

-4) What charged particles, from the salt bridge, flow into the half
+4) What charge particles, from the salt bridge, flow into the half cell

 5) Knowing that similar charges repel each other while opposite charge

-attract, suggest why the flow of electrons stops as the charge builds
+attract each other suggest why the flow of electrons stops as the charge